Susúa State Forest: Recreation

+The forest's recreational area has gazebos, barbecues, public bathrooms and showers, and five cabins ($40 per night) for overnight stays.
 Hiking is permitted in the forest on weekdays from 7:30 a.m. to 4:00 p.m. although visitors must contact the forest offices (787-999-2200 Ext.
 5156) before arriving.
-Camping is allowed ($6 per tent) and cabins are also available for rent ($40 per night).
+Camping is also allowed ($6 per tent).
 The forest office also offers group tours and guided hikes, and support for researchers interested in conducting scientific investigation in the forest.